UK public sector procurement glossary

 PQQ / SQ (Pre-Qualification Questionnaire / Selection Questionnaire)

 An initial assessment stage where buyers evaluate whether suppliers meet minimum standards before inviting them to tender.
-The SQ is the standardised version introduced across central government.
+The PQQ was the traditional format; it has largely been replaced by the standardised Selection Questionnaire (SQ) for central government contracts.
+Both assess financial standing, relevant experience, and compliance declarations.

 Prior Information Notice (PIN)

-The primary legislation governing public sector procurement in England, Wales, and Northern Ireland.
+The primary legislation that governed public sector procurement in England, Wales, and Northern Ireland before the Procurement Act 2023 came into force.
 Sets out the rules, procedures, and thresholds for how public bodies must run procurements.
+PCR 2015 still applies to procurements started before February 2025.

 R